 99% of Malawi’s rural population are still without access to electricity, and remain entirely dependent on biomass (wood) for daily energy requirements.
 This dependence on biomass for fuel, combined with severe land pressure has contributed to continued rapid deforestation.
 The rate is currently estimated at 3% per annum, one of the highest rates of deforestation in Africa.

 Malawi ranks 145 out of 188 on the UN’s Gender Inequality Index (GII), and has a child marriage rate of 42%.
 Malawi maintains one of the highest HIV rates in the world, however the prevalence has dropped to under 10% and there has been a significant decline in new infections in recent years.

 In Malawi, Irish Aid works with a variety of partner organisations at national and local levels including government institutions, UN agencies, international research institutions and non-governmental organisations (NGOs) to deliver results in three main areas:

 Providing social cash transfers for poor households in times of crisis such as crop failure, is an effective way of ensuring people do not fall even further into poverty.
-We are working hard to strengthen co-operation between the Malawian Government and development partners in the area of social protection and we provide financial assistance for a Social Support Cash Transfer programme in several districts through UNICEF.
+Irish Aid supports the national social protection agenda in Malawi with a strong focus in promoting the scale up of the Malawi National Social Cash Transfer Programme and ensuring regularity, and predictability of monthly payments to beneficiaries.

 How we spend our budget